 You could also set aside a regular time to think about any tasks you need to do around money, for example paying bills.
 And make sure you plan a relaxing activity for after you’ve finished!

-Get help if you need it for your mental health
+Get help if you need it for money and your mental health

 Help is out there.
 You can get money support from a free professional debt advice organisation, such as National Debtline, StepChange or Citizens Advice.
 They can help you get a break from paying interest on your debts under a government scheme called Breathing Space.
 They can also look at your financial situation to see if there are any solutions to your debts.
 You can usually access this support online, over the phone, or face to face.